 - Employers may make deductions from an employee's wages only for certain things.
 See Wage Deductions.

 - Under certain circumstances, employers may consider tips that an employee receives and the cost of meals or lodging they provide as part of the employee's minimum wage.
-See Credit for Tipped Employees and Meals and Lodging.
+See Credit for Tipped Employees and Meals and Lodging Allowance.

 - Employers that do not maintain employees' uniforms must pay those employees uniform-maintenance pay.
-See Uniform Allowance.
+See Uniform-Maintenance Pay.

 - When employees work a split shift or work longer than 10 hours in day, they must be paid an extra hour of pay at the minimum wage rate.
 See Split Shifts and Spread Hours.